Salt Chlorinators : – for swimming pool applications

 NOTE : DO NOT allow electrodes / cell plates to be in contact with acid any longer than necessary as damage to the electrodes coatings can result, reducing the life expectancy of these plates.
 Consult the manufacturers’ handbook for more specific details.

 Other maintenance is usually limited to correcting the salt level and water chemistry balance in the pool – i.e. pH, total alkalinity, water hardness and cyanuric acid, and servicing the filtration system so that adequate water flow is maintained.

 Remember, the greater the water flow through the chlorinator cell the higher the chlorine production coupled with a slower rate of scale build up and an increase in the life of the cell electrodes.

 Problem Probable Cause

-Salt water reads low : Low salt concentration.
+Salt content in water reads low : Low salt concentration.

 Insufficient daily pump running time.

 Rapid build-up of scale in cell: High calcium hardness levels in pool water.